learn-co-curriculum/github-to-canvas/README.md

 The `github-to-canvas` gem is designed to aid in integrating GitHub and the Canvas LMS.
 This gem takes a GitHub repository's `README.md` file, converts it to HTML, and pushes it to Canvas using the Canvas API.
-The gem also has the ability to updates a repository to include a `.canvas` file containing Canvas specific information.

-With  the `.canvas` file in place, this gem can be used to continuously align content between GitHub and Canvas using the GitHub repository as the single source of truth.
+This gem can also update existing Canvas lessons, allowing continuous alignment of content between GitHub and Canvas, using the GitHub repository as the single source of truth.

 This gem is built for use internally at [Flatiron School][], so some features may be specific to Flatiron School branding and needs.
 Access to the [Canvas LMS API][] and the ability to add pages and assignments to a Canvas course are required.
-Write access to the GitHub repository being converted is also required for committing `.canvas` files.
+Write access to the GitHub repository being converted is also required for some features.

 ## Installation